paolosalvatori/service-fabric-acs-kubernetes-multi-container-app/README.md

 ![CustomDomain](Images/publicdomain.png)

 ## Deploy the multi-container application to AKS from the Azure Cloud Shell ##
 You can also deploy the multi-container application from the [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview).
 The [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview) utilizes Azure File storage to persist files across sessions.
-In order to use a YAML file that defines the **services** and **deployments** of the multi-container application from the [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview), you can run the following batch script from your local machine using the [Azure Service Fabric CLI](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-cli).
+In order to use a YAML file that defines the **services** and **deployments** of the multi-container application from the [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview), you can run the following batch script from a command-prompt on your local machine using the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/overview?view=azure-cli-latest).
 The batch file performs the follwoing steps:

 - Creates a **Resource Group**
 - Creates a **Storage Account** in the new **Resource Group**